dobtco/wintersmith-knowledge-base/contents/articles/dobt_account/dashboard/managing_users.md

 ### Inviting new users

-If you are an administrator in your organization, you can add users from the ["Your organization" page](https://dashboard.dobt.co/organization/).
+If you are an admin for your organization, you can add users from the ["Your organization" page](https://dashboard.dobt.co/organization/).
 Scroll down to the Users section, and press the "Add user" button.

 ![Adding a user.](../images/add_user.png)